-According to Table 4, a significant value for job quality is 0.000 ($\beta = 0.274$), which indicates that job quality towards resilience is more than 99.99% (p-value<0.01).
+According to Table 4, a significant value for job quality is 0.000 ( $\beta=0.274$ ), which indicates that job quality towards resilience is more than 99.99% ( $\rho$ -value<0.01).
 Therefore, H1 is supported, which indicates that job quality value directly relates to the resilience of family firms during the COVID-19 crisis.
-This means that, if job quality value is high, family firms' resilience will be higher and they will have a high intention to be more motivated thanks to the social environment, the physical and emotional health favourable, to identify opportunities to face up to the crisis.
+This means that, if job quality value is high, family firms' resilience will be higher and they will have a high intention to be more motivated, thanks to the social environment, the physical and emotional health favourable, to identify opportunities to face up to the crisis.

-As regards the hypothesis H2, a significant value for innovation is $0.000~(\beta=0.342)$, which indicates that innovation towards resilience is more than 99.99% (p-value<0.01).
+With regard to hypothesis H2, a significant value for innovation is 0.000 ( $\beta = 0.342$ ), which indicates that innovation towards resilience is more than 99.99% ( $\rho$ -value<0.01).
 Therefore, H2 is supported, which indicates that innovation value directly relates to family firms' resilience during the COVID-19 crisis.
-This means that, if innovation value is high, family firms' resilience will be higher and they will have a high intention to reorganise, adapt, transform and create a new business model to face up to the crisis.
+This means that, if innovation value is high, family